 Pourya Nikoueeyan came to UW from Iran in 2011 as a graduate student.
 He is currently a Ph.D. candidate studying mechanical engineering.

-Most of Nikoueeyan’s days are spent in the UW wind tunnel research facility in West Laramie where his focus is largely on green energy research, but he is also working on optimizing Blackhawk helicopter blades.
+Most of Nikoueeyan’s days are spent in the UW wind tunnel research facility in West Laramie where his focus is largely on green energy research.

 Though Nikoueeyan’s days in the lab often stretch more than eight hours, he said his routine was disrupted when Trump’s first executive order restricting travel — commonly referred to as a travel ban — went into effect in January.
 Nikoueeyan said he and many of his fellow international students at UW were disturbed by what the order could mean.